cailloumagic/MedMNIST/README.md

 - scikit-image

 ## Path Configuration
 After installing the required libraries, you need to ensure that the paths used in the project are correctly set up.
-This is done in the config.py file, located in the Saliency/ directory.
+This is done in the config.py files, located in the Saliency/ directory.

 1. Open the configuration files in a text editor:
     * First file located in the Project/Saliency directory.